Kidoz-SDK/KIDOZ_iOS_SDK_New_Example/README.md

 # KIDOZ Interstitial
-`Intersitial`  is a full screen widget which is design for showing full screen advertisement .
+`Intersitial`  is a full screen widget which is designed for showing full screen advertisement.
-1. In the selected view controller , conform to the  `KDZInterstitialDelegate`  protocol and implement all delegate methods:
+1. In the selected view controller, conform to the  `KDZInterstitialDelegate`  protocol and implement all delegate methods:
 `ViewController.h`
 `@interface ViewController : UIViewController<KDZInterstitialDelegate>`
 `ViewController.m`